← Back to blog

 A 4-Week Playbook for Shipping One AI Feature That Actually Sticks

-If the goal is momentum, ship one clear end-to-end feature in four weeks.
-That means one complete user outcome: trigger, generation, review, save, and follow-up.
+If the goal is momentum with credibility, ship one complete end-to-end feature in four weeks.
+One user outcome, fully instrumented: trigger, generation, review, save, and follow-up.

 Week-by-week structure